IanESmith/static-website/Services/cdmp/notes.md

 ### What is blocking us
-- We've lost out tech lead.
+- We've no longer have a tech lead.
 The team can continue in the short term but this is a blocker

 ### Just done

 - start reporting on progress
 - add the reporting metrics to this page
-- added a secturity resource (Rebecca White at 50%) and a civil servant developer (Daniel Martin) to the team
+- added a (part time) security resource
-- test strategy

 ### About to do

 - agree the scope of the security assurance for Release Candidate 1 and beyond
 - start reporting on estimated due date
 - finalise the live support model

 ### Things to be aware off